Achievable logoAchievable logo

 • D/L denotes the absolute configuration relative to D-glyceraldehyde or L-glyceraldehyde.

-• α/β specifies the anomeric configuration in cyclic sugars, referencing whether the anomeric –OH group is oriented opposite or the same side as the CH2OH group.
+• α/β specifies the anomeric configuration in cyclic sugars, based on whether the anomeric −OH group is on the opposite side or the same side as the CH2OH group.

 • All sugars end in -ose (e.g., glucose, fructose, galactose).